 Yes, a Pokemon reference.

-And when this precursor, THCA, is put through decarboxylation, being the process of removing Co2 with heat (such as with vaping, smoking and baking), it becomes the mind-bending THC we all have known and grown to be familiar of.
+And when this precursor, tetrahydrocannabinolic acid, is put through decarboxylation, being the process of removing Co2 with heat (such as with vaping, smoking and baking), it becomes the mind-bending THC we all have known and grown to be familiar of.

 Or in other words, when raw cannabis plants are baked into delicious marijuana edibles for snacking on, or vaporized into thick smoke for inhalation, THCA morphs into THC, making us feel so ever light on our feet.

 But that’s not all, because when you ingest edibles, THC then transforms into 11-hydroxy-metabolite.
 But that’s for another article.